rickyliu1117/Contract-Examples/README.md

-# Beginner-Smart-Contracts
+# Smart contract examples
-This group of smart contracts is specifically designed and consolidated together for beginners to learn smart contract development based on the solidity programming language.
+These smart contract examples  are specifically designed for beginners to learn smart contract development